sveltely/sveltely.github.io/presentation.md

 In Svelte, you can write your JavaScript, CSS and HTML that are related all in one `.svelte` file.

-This is how it usually looks, you can use your JavaScript variables directly in the HTML with curly braces.
+This is how a component usually looks, you can use the JavaScript variables directly in the HTML with curly braces.

 +++